hoopsplaybook.ca

 6

-Pass and stay on uphill passes (corner to wing, wing to top), emphasizing quick ball reversal into pass-cut on the other side.
+Pass and stay on uphill passes (corner to wing, wing to top), emphasizing quick ball reversal into pass-cut on the other side, the ball has already attacked the right side.

 For simple 5-out motion, basket cut only on a pass from the top to a wing, and don't pass to the corners, see Tactics - 3-spot pass-cut-fill.